SchlossLab/schlosslab.github.io/_fish_bowl/expectations.md

 * Consult the lab when new people will potentially join us
 * Review drafts within 24-48 hours of receiving them
 * Make room on my schedule to meet with you within 3 days of request; will make room for a weekly meeting if needed.
 This presumes that you are current on sending me weekly progress reports
+* At least once a year I will review your your [Individual Development Plan (IDP)](http://sitemaker.umich.edu/pibs.tracker/home) (students and postdocs) and provide written feedback regarding your work in the lab.
+I will discuss these items with you in person
 * Give information about career development and funding opportunities as I learn of them
 * Be your biggest advocate
 * Nominate you for awards as appropriate